Ketamine for Anxiety Treatment in London

 Anxiety tends to vary between each individual case, but there are a few basic types of anxiety disorders most cases can be identified as:

-- Obsessive-Compulsive Disorder (OCD): Characterized by recurrent intrusive thoughts (known as obsessions) and repetitive behaviors (known as compulsions).
+- Obsessive-Compulsive Disorder (OCD): Characterised by recurrent intrusive thoughts (known as obsessions) and repetitive behaviors (known as compulsions).
 These compulsions, sometimes called rituals, are performed in an attempt to prevent these obsessive thoughts or make them subside.
 The compulsions typically only offer temporary relief, however, and can further contribute to anxiety.

 - Post-Traumatic Stress Disorder (PTSD): Brought on after experiencing or witnessing a life-threatening or traumatic event.

-- Social Anxiety Disorder (Social Phobia): Characterized by intense anxiety and self-consciousness in everyday social situations.
+- Social Anxiety Disorder (Social Phobia): Characterised by intense anxiety and self-consciousness in everyday social situations.
 It may be limited to only public speaking, but some people may experience symptoms whenever they are around other people.

 What are the common symptoms of anxiety disorders?

 Anyone suffering from an anxiety disorder may find themselves having difficulty functioning in their everyday life, and may fall behind at work or at school.
 Anxiety disorders can also affect your relationships with your loved ones or your physical health as well.